Why Apache is Returning 200 OK Instead of 304 Not Modified

 the response headers included an ETag.
 Even though the values seemed to match,

-I was still getting a 200 OK.
+I was still getting a 200 OK instead of the expected 304 Not Modified.

 Then I remembered I had enabled compression (mod_deflate) using